Skip to main content

 Process model.
 Photo by Silver Gutmann, Aparaator

-Driven by UX maturity insights, we documented our design team’s process at a nuanced level.
-This systematic approach allowed us to evaluate each action’s value, dependencies, and measurements.
+Driven by UX maturity insights, we documented our design team’s process.
+This allowed us to evaluate each action’s value, dependencies, and impact.
 The immediate benefits included:

 1. Understanding the causes of wasteful delays